Welfare

 programs.

-Strengthen work requirements under
+Strengthen work requirements under all

 - Restore the

-original work requirements to TANF.
+original work requirements to the Temporary Assistance to Needy Families

 o